 Ed specialises in real estate, construction and procurement.

-Ed has particular expertise and interest in construction and development matters, having advised clients (including government entities and council, sponsors, lenders, developers, contractors, subcontractors and professional consultants) across all sectors on a range of significant and technically challenging domestic and international projects.
+Ed has particular interest and expertise in construction and development matters, having advised clients (including government entities and council, sponsors, lenders, developers, contractors, subcontractors and professional consultants) across all sectors on a wide range of significant and technically challenging domestic and international projects.
 His expertise in this area relates to all stages of the project lifecycle, from procurement strategy, tendering, contract drafting and negotiation and contract administration.

-Previously, Ed spent four years in London working at leading law firm, Slaughter and May.
-During this time, Ed spent time seconded to the in-house legal team at leading construction, property and infrastructure company, Lendlease Group.
+Prior to returning to Buddle Findlay, Ed spent four years in London working at leading law firm, Slaughter and May.

 - Member, Society of Construction Law New Zealand

 - Member, Property Law Section of the New Zealand Law Society

 Advising Auckland Transport and Auckland Council

 on the City Rail Link project, being New Zealand's largest infrastructure project with a projected completion cost of NZ$4.4 billion